Async Privacy Request Spec

 - Client encrypts a secret locally.

-- The relayer validates and persists the event, then forwards it to the Oracle runtime.
+- The relayer validates and persists the event, then forwards it to the correct built-in module lane.

-- The Oracle runtime executes fetch-only, private fetch, public compute, or private compute.
+- The runtime executes fetch-only, private fetch, public compute, or private compute.

 - The relayer calls .